Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Smoked Salmon Canapes with Whipped Chive Cream Cheese

-Smoked salmon recipes seem to pop up on every appetizer list — if you haven't made these classic party appetizers before, give it a try and see why!
+Smoked salmon recipes seem to pop up on every appetizer list — if you haven't made these classic appetizers before, give it a try and see why!
 In a season filled with excess (excess sugar, excess butter, excess alcohol), a simple bite of fish with clean, crunchy cucumber on savory rye is just what the doctor ordered.

 The Best Cocktail Sauce Ever

-Putting out some cocktail shrimp is a super easy way to indulge your guests while putting in very little time and effort yourself.
+Putting out some cocktail shrimp is a super easy way to indulge everyone while putting in very little time and effort yourself.
 Don't ruin the effect with a poor-tasting jarred cocktail sauce.
 This recipe is the only one I use anymore — it's everything I want a jarred sauce to taste like and comes together in a jiffy with ingredients you most likely already have on hand.
 You can also adjust the proportions to make it taste exactly how you like (I prefer to add a little extra horseradish and a few extra shakes of Worcestershire, myself).

 Sriracha Mayo Deviled Eggs